inarizushi/fungus-site/docs/lua/execute_lua.md

 return (v1.value == v2.value or v3.value == 5)
 ```

-Don't forget to use .value to access the value stored in the variable object, rather than the object itself!
+Don't forget to use .value to access the value stored in the variable object, rather than the variable object itself!